 usually not an issue.

 They need their ears checked periodically and wiped clean with a cotton ball.
 If there is any redness or odor, it is time to call the veterinarian.
 Red, odorous ears are associated with infections.

 Teeth should be brushed ideally daily but weekly is highly recommended.

 They are a healthy breed but like many other small breed dogs, they can be affected by genetic diseases.

 Eye problems are among the most common complaint of Puff owners.
 Two forms of Primary Lens Luxation have been identified in the breed, as well as glaucoma and Progressive Retinal Atrophy (PRA).

 There are genetic tests currently available for one form of PRA and Primary Lens Luxation.
-The tests will only determine if the sire or dame is a carrier, is clear or is affected.
-It is not fool proof, but responsible breeders will have their crested dogs’ eyes check routinely.
+The tests will only determine if the sire or dam is a carrier, is clear or is affected.
+It is not fool foolproof, but responsible breeders will have their crested dogs’ eyes check routinely.